Frequently Asked Questions

 Please call our office at (828) 262-3180 if you have any questions or feedback for us.

 No. Our records are confidential and are entirely separate from students’ academic record.

 Yes.
-Confidentiality is one of our upmost concerns.
+Confidentiality is one of our utmost concerns.
 Any information obtained during the course of our involvement with your student will remain confidential.
-There are a few exceptions to our confidentiality policy and more information can be found on our Notice of Privacy Practices (pdf).
+There are a few exceptions to our confidentiality policy, and more information can be found on our Notice of Privacy Practices (pdf).